 - A learning management system gives a company a centralized place to store and organize its learning materials, which can be then edited and deployed from a single location.

-- Courses can be built completely online, with tons of different creation tools that support multiple formats, from text to images, videos, quizzes, and more.
+- Courses can be built completely online, with a variety of different creation tools that support multiple formats, from text to images, videos, quizzes, and more.

 - Education provided through an LMS is consistent due to its centralization.
 All materials coming out of a learning management system are of the same quality because they’re from the same source.